 Contributors and Detractors

-For the quarter ended June 30, 2024, the Emerging Markets ex China Equity Fund returned 4.53%, (I Acc USD) while its benchmark, the MSCI Emerging Markets ex China Index, returned 4.37% over the same period.
+For the quarter ended September 30, 2024, the Emerging Markets ex China Equity Fund returned 1.65% (I Acc USD), while its benchmark, the MSCI Emerging Markets ex China Index, returned 4.11% over the same period.

-On a country basis, the top three contributors to relative performance were Saudi Arabia due to an underweight allocation, Turkey due to stock selection and Vietnam due to an off-benchmark allocation.
-The top three detractors were Mexico due to stock selection, India due to an underweight allocation and South Africa due to zero allocation.
+On a country basis, the top three contributors to relative performance were Brazil and India due to stock selection and the U.S. due to an off-benchmark allocation.
+The top three detractors were South Korea, Poland and Saudi Arabia due to stock selection.

 Outlook